 11. (Optional) Sew the silver sequins to the the headband if you wish to use them.
 Not particularly noticeable though, they make a contribution to the final effect of this hair decoration.
 Sew a row of about 10 in the middle and two rows of 10 sequins to the sides of the headband (see the image below).
 I did not sew them in a flawless row on purpose.
 I think this tiny imperfection suits the allover look of the whole costume.

-Your headband is ready (see the image below)!
-You can now collect the accessories professor Trelawney is wearing: Bracelets, necklaces, rings and glasses to complete the final look.
+Also collect the accessories professor Trelawney is wearing: Bracelets, necklaces, rings and glasses to complete the final look.